abdielzamudiov/JS-cheatsheet/Module 04/README.md

             }
             //Out of the function the variables b and c are undefined as well.
         ```
+        - let can be updated but not redefined, for example
+        ```js
+            let a="original value";
+            a="new value"; // no error, a can be updated :)

+            let a="new declaration" // error: Identifier 'greeting' has already been declared
+        ```
+        - Please note that if the variable is defined in different scope there will be no error.
+        ```js
+            let a="original value";
+            if (true){
+                let a="new value inside of a new block scope";
+                console.log(a) //new value inside of a new block scope }
+            console.log(a) //original value
+            //no errors :)
+        ```
+        - Hoisting: Just like  var, let declarations are hoisted to the top.
+Unlike var which is initialized as undefined, the let keyword is not initialized.
+So if you try to use a let variable before declaration, you will get a Reference Error.
+    - const
+        - const can have functional scope, global scope and block scope
+        ```js
+            function foo(){
+                {
+                    const c=3;
+                }
+                //c is not accessible outside of the block console.log(c); //undefined
+                const c=3;
+                console.log(c); //3
+            }
+            //Out of the function the variables c is undefined as well.
+        ```
+        - const cannot be updated or re declared
+        ```js
+            const pi=3.14;
+            pi=3.14159 // error: Assignment to constant variable. const pi = 3;// error: Identifier 'pi' has already been declared
+        ```
+        - hoisting: Just like let, const declarations are hoisted to the top but are not initialized.

 - #### Hoisting
     - var
         - A variable "var" can be used before it has been declared.